Future Forward

 Lucie Ide ‘97

 This Future Forward segment features Lucie Ide, Founder and CEO of Rimidi, a leading clinical management platform for the health care industry.
 Lucie is an experienced health care executive with a demonstrated history of understanding complex problems and developing innovative, impactful solutions.
 She is also a member of the Women Business Leaders of the U.S. Health Care Industry Foundation, as well as, a Trustee of Middlebury College.
 Lucie graduated from Middlebury in 1997 with a degree in Physics and Spanish.
-She is joining us to share her unique perspectives on the intersection of patient care, data, technology, policy and purpose in the rapidly evolving health care market, including: a snapshot of the evolving health care market, some of the challenges and opportunities influencing the future of this field, and her career advice for students to position themselves to enter the health care field in the future.
+She is joining us to share her unique perspectives on the intersection of patient care, data, technology, policy and purpose in the rapidly evolving health care market, including: a snapshot of the evolving health care market, some of the challenges and opportunities influencing the future of this field, and her career advice for you to position yourself to enter the health care field in the future.

-Lucie reminds students to take advantage of their writing skills.
+Lucie reminds you to take advantage of your writing skills.
 Communicating effectively, succinctly, and clearly will be essential throughout your career path.
 Own your uniqueness and think about the advantages your diversity brings.
 According to Localized, Silicon Valley is hiring more liberal arts graduates for their critical thinking and problem-solving skills.
 Liberal Arts thinking informs engineering decisions.
 Stay up to date on the current trends in the career area of interest by consuming articles, TED talks, and podcasts.
 This knowledge will help you during interviews and conversations with key connections.
-Check out LinkedIn Learning for skills to add to your resume.
+Check out LinkedIn Learning for skills to add to your résumé.

 Lan Ye ‘98

 This Future Forward segment features Lan Ye who is the Corporate Vice President of Microsoft Teams, a product in the communication & collaboration software market with which we are all familiar by now.
 Lan has been with Microsoft in various roles for many years since graduating from Middlebury in 1998 with a degree in Computer Science and Studio Arts.
-She is joining us to share her perspectives on technology’s impact over the past year, how the current change dynamics are shaping the future, and action steps current students may want to consider to position themselves for that future.
+She is joining us to share her perspectives on technology’s impact over the past year, how the current change dynamics are shaping the future, and action steps you may want to consider to position yourself for that future.

 Heidi Rehm ‘93

 This Future Forward segment features Heidi Rehm, Chief Genomics Officer for the Center for Genomics Medicine and Department of Medicine at Massachusetts General Hospital.
 She is also the Medical Director of the Clinical Research Sequencing Platform at the Broad Institute, and a Professor of Pathology at Harvard Medical School.
 Heidi has over twenty-five years of experience in the genomics field from her PhD program in genetics at Harvard which she began directly from her Middlebury graduation to her present roles.
 She graduated from Middlebury in 1993 with a degree in Molecular Biology and Biochemistry.
-Heidi is joining us to share her perspectives on the field of clinical genomics, including: a brief overview of the genomics field, some of the challenges and opportunities influencing the future of this field, and her career advice for students to position themselves to enter this field in the future.
+Heidi is joining us to share her perspectives on the field of clinical genomics, including: a brief overview of the genomics field, some of the challenges and opportunities influencing the future of this field, and her career advice for syou to position yourself to enter this field in the future.

 You can learn more about careers in medical genetics and genomics from the American College of Medical Genetics and Genomics.
 Check out fellowships and scholars programs with the National Human Genome Research Institute.